grantcarthew/start-prototype/docs/cli/start-agent.md

 ```
 Error: Agent 'nonexistent' not found in configuration.

-Use 'start agent list' to see available agents.
+Use 'start config agent list' to see available agents.
-Use 'start agent add' to add a new agent.
+Use 'start config agent add' to add a new agent.
 ```

 Exit code: 2